Cooking Up A Storm

 Comfort food is probably the first thing you’ll think of to cook on a cold, rainy day.
 It’s also a good idea to make something that has some staying power to be reheated.

 Topping the list for most people is some kind of soup.
-We’re not talking a delicate broth, but something with some weight, butter and potatoes.
-During a recent cold snap, we in The Bachelor’s Kitchen turned to a trusted recipe for ham and potato souphampotatosoupbowl.
+We’re not talking about a delicate broth, but something with some weight, butter, and potatoes.
+During a recent cold snap, we in The Bachelor’s Kitchen turned to a trusted ham and potato soup recipe.
 This hearty dish tastes wonderful and is very filling.

 Another good choice is chili.
 There are hundreds of recipes in addition to ours.
-Chili goes with almost anything or is great by itself, with or without crackers.
-We like a good pot of chili on a regular basis all year ‘round.
+Chili goes with almost anything or is excellent by itself, with or without crackers.
+We like a good pot of chili regularly all year round.
+But that’s another story.

-In less than an hour you can be enjoying this great winter soup.
+In less than an hour, you can be enjoying this excellent ham and potato soup.
 It’s especially useful if you have leftover ham.
-In addition to the standard recipe, we add carrots and half an onion to add some depth of flavor and richness. hampotatosoup2
+In addition to the standard recipe, we add carrots and half an onion to add some depth of flavor and richness.

 Add a teaspoon of freshly ground pepper and taste for whether more salt is needed.